COG-UK/phylo-reports/UK_full_report/regional_reports/report_OXON.md

 \pagebreak

-Table S3 is not appropriate for this report and so has been omitted.
+Table S4 is not appropriate for this report and so has been omitted.

 \pagebreak

-**Table S4** Raw data for figure six showing when lineages started per day, divided by singletons and non-singletons
+**Table S5** Raw data for figure five showing when lineages started per day, divided by singletons and non-singletons

 | Day        |   Number of singleton starts |   Number of non-singleton starts |   Total |